mattermost/mattermost-developer-documentation/site/content/blog/2020-10-28-docker-content-trust-in-gitlab-with-delegation.md

 ```
 This will ask you for the root key passphrase and needs the encrypted root key locally in `$HOME/.docker/trust/private/ROOT_KEY_HASH.key`.
 This command does two things when first run:
-1. Upgrades the docker repository to use Docker Content Trust and therefore creates a new key, and you need to input a newly generated passphrase (Please back up and version)
+1. Upgrades the Docker repository to use Docker Content Trust and therefore creates a new key.
+You need to input a newly-generated passphrase (please back up and version)
 1. Adds the signer named `signer-name` to be allowed to sign new tags pushed

 ## Automation concept and quirks